Zhong Hui: Early life and career

 Zhong Hui's ancestral home was in Changshe County (長社縣), Yingchuan Commandery (潁川郡), which is located east of present-day Changge, Henan.
-He was the younger son of Zhong Yao, who served as the Grand Tutor (太傅) in the Wei imperial court.
+He was the younger son of Zhong Yao, who served as the Grand Tutor (太傅) in the Wei imperial court; he was about five years old when Zhong Yao died in 230.
 At a young age, he was already known for being insightful and intelligent.
 His mother, Zhang Changpu, was known for being very strict with her son and for her influential role in his early education.

 The Wei official Jiang Ji wrote in one of his works that one can tell what a person's character is like by observing his/her eye pupils.
 When Zhong Hui was four years old, his father sent him to meet Jiang Ji, who noted that the boy was extraordinary.
 By the time Zhong Hui reached adulthood, he was already famous for being hardworking, well read, and versed in different types of arts.
 During the Zhengshi era (240–249) of the reign of Cao Fang, he served as a Gentleman Cadet of the Imperial Library (秘書郎) and was later promoted to Attendant Gentleman of the Palace Writers and Masters of Writing (尚書中書侍郎).
 He was awarded the title of a Secondary Marquis (爵關內) when Cao Mao ascended the throne in 254.

 Zhong Hui studied the Yijing.
+(Note: Xun Yi's biography in Book of Jin recorded that he studied the Yijing together with Zhong Hui.
+Zhong Hui was also about 20 years younger than Xun Yi.)
 After his death, a 20-volume book titled Dao Lun (道論) was discovered in his house.
 The book, which was believed to be written by Zhong Hui, discussed either Legalist or Logician philosophy even though its title suggests it was about Taoism.
 When he reached adulthood, his fame placed him on par with the philosopher Wang Bi, who was about the same age as him.